grotius-cnc/cam/README.md

 # QT_dxfrw
 Qt project example of the dxfrw c++ library

-This example show's how to use the dxfrw library and display the dxf content with the opencascade library.
+This example show's how to use the dxfrw library and display the dxf content with the opencascade widget.

 Depends : Qt + opencascade library